libusb/libusb/README_MSVC.txt

-To compile libusb 1.0 using Microsoft Visual Studio:
+To compile libusb 1.0 using either Microsoft Visual Studio or the Windows DDK

-Note 1: Two set of solution files are provided depending on whether you are running Visual Studio 2008 (MSVC9) or Visual Studio 2005 (MSVC8).
+Note 1: For Visual Studio, two set of solution files are provided depending on whether you are running Visual Studio 2008 (MSVC9) or Visual Studio 2005 (MSVC8).
+For the DDK, the 'sources' file is located in libusb\os\.
-Make sure you open the solution file matching your environment.

 Note 2: In the text below, (Win32) means "when producing 32 bit binaries" and (x64) "when producing 64 bit binaries".
 This is independent of whether your